Chart Color Schemes

 Educational outcomes in Armidale Surrounds - North fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 22.1%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most prevalent at 15.0%, followed by postgraduate qualifications (4.2%) and graduate diplomas (2.9%).
-Vocational credentials are held by 39.3% of residents aged 15+, with advanced diplomas at 9.8% and certificates at 29.5%.
-Educational participation is high, with 33.5% currently enrolled in formal education: 13.7% in primary, 10.5% in secondary, and 2.7% in tertiary education.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 15.0%, followed by postgraduate qualifications (4.2%) and graduate diplomas (2.9%).
+Vocational credentials are prevalent, with 39.3% of residents aged 15 and above holding them.

-Educational participation is notably high, with 33.5% of residents currently enrolled in formal education.
+Advanced diplomas account for 9.8%, while certificates make up 29.5%.
+Educational participation is high, with 33.5% of residents currently enrolled in formal education.
 This includes 13.7% in primary education, 10.5% in secondary education, and 2.7% pursuing tertiary education.

 Frequently Asked Questions - Education